courupteddata/WebMapper/README.md

 # WebMapper
 An old web mapper that I wrote back in 2014.
+The website is no longer live, but upon request, I would happily demo it.

 It was a simple and to the point application.
 Comprised of a client application that searched webpages and shared completed work via a PHP API.